I was so tired.

 It was a beautiful dark red color and felt silky between my fingers.

-And that was when I noticed the sweet aroma.
+As I studied the luscious and soft rose it was when I noticed the sweet aroma.

 Not just from the petal.